dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 The scene files used in this project are laid out as blocks of text in this order: Materials, Textures (if any), and Objects in the scene.
 Each Object has a description of its translation, scale, and rotation, as well as which material it's using, and if it's a basic shape (such as sphere or cube), then that is also specified.
 If not a basic shape, then it specifies a path to its obj.
 If the Object also has a texture, then it will refer to the Id of the texture.
 Using Ids to keep track of scene attributes prevent over-copying of shared data between Objects.

 ## Core Features

-SAR (Synthetic Aperture Radar) is a type of Radar commonly used in military Aircrafts for its advantage in creating images that does not depend on lighting or weather.
-SARs emit radar waves and capture signals that are bounced back in order to construct an image.

 ### SAR Wave Simulation
 We use the lambertian and specular reflection models to simulate the behavior of radar signal.
 We give the user the flexibility to adapt the lambertian and specular reflection property of the material to simulate the interaction of EM wave with different materials.